-The Groton Area School District Food Service staff under the supervision of Food Service Director, BJ Clocksene, consists of five full and part time staff members.
+The Groton Area School District Food Service staff under the supervision of Food Service Director, BJ Clocksene, consists of four full and part time staff members.
 It is their goal to provide high-quality, nutritious, and great tasting breakfast and lunch that meet USDA nutrition requirements.

 Our Food Service team undergoes annual training, including training in protecting the civil rights of all students and food preparation safety.